MutiatOba/tech221_virtulisation/README.md

 - git bash
 - virtual studio code

 1. Cd to the correct folder in your file system.
-Then, in your virtual studio code type ```vagrant init``` this will create a vagrant file. this file is used to config the virtual machines on virtual box. the vagrant file is wriiten in ruby. below is the intial content of a vagrant file. note we changed the vm.box to ubuntu as this is the operating system we want to use.
+Then, in your visual studio code type ```vagrant init``` this will create a vagrant file.
+This file is used to config the virtual machines on virtual box.
+The vagrant file is wriiten in ruby. below is the intial content of a vagrant file. note we changed the vm.box to ubuntu as this is the operating system we want to use.
 ```
 Vagrant.configure("2") do |config|